Anish1411/behance-clone/README.md

 ## Introduction

-The Creative Project Explorer is designed to help users discover and explore various creative projects.
-With a powerful search feature, users can find projects that match their interests, and the sorting options provide a tailored experience.
+This Project has powerful search feature, users can find projects that match their interests, and the sorting options provide a tailored experience.

 ## Features